Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 10:

-Create a method in your DataExtractor class called retrieve_pdf_data, which takes in a link as an argument and returns a pandas DataFrame.Use the tabula-py Python package, imported with tabula to extract all pages from the pdf document at following link .Then return a DataFrame of the extracted data.
+Create a method in the DataExtractor class called retrieve_pdf_data, which takes in a link as an argument and returns a pandas DataFrame.Use the tabula-py Python package, imported with tabula to extract all pages from the pdf document.
+Then return a DataFrame of the extracted data.

 ![img10](assets/image10.png)